bekkopen/bash-tutorial/README.md

 **The point:** Understand how you can write your own logging framework.

-**Assignment:** Write logging configuration to switch betwwen logging to file and stdout.
+**Assignment:** Write logging configuration to switch between logging to file and stdout.

 ## Unit testing framework